ossf/education/CHARTER.md

 ## 7. Amendments

 - a.
-This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by the TAC.
+This charter may be amended by a two-thirds vote of the entire WG and is subject to approval by the TAC.